step-up-labs/pay-via-bank-app/README.md

 payViaBankAppResolver.isPayViaBankAppSupported()
 ```

-It's recommended to hide the feature if it's not supported.
+This is `false` if the user doesn't have any supported bank app installed.
+It's recommended to hide the feature.

 #### Showing supported bank app icon